 How do you spot the organic fruit in the supermarket?
-It’s easy; you look for the Canada Organic sticker!
+It’s easy, you look for the Canada Organic sticker!
 While many customers trust the Canada Organic logo, they don’t actually know what standards a product adorned with this image upholds.
 The purpose of these rules is to ensure that the product customers purchase actually align with the definition of organic.
 This is a vital part of keeping integrity up among organic companies, as well as a way to regulate product quality from brand to brand.
 To the surprise of many, these standards aren’t always what a consumer might expect.
-There are other organic certifications products can get too.
+There are other organic certifications products can get as well.
 For example, all of the Delicious Dirt products are also Pro-Cert Certified Organic.

 Why Does Soil Need Organic Regulations?

 When it comes to organic products, the soil is typically the last item many people consider.
 However, the truth is that if the ground isn’t organic, neither is the garden or the resulting plants.
-If the soil isn’t organic, the plants won't be either, even if you go out of your way to purchase certified organic seeds.
+If the soil isn’t organic, the plants won’t be either, even if you go out of your way to purchase certified organic seeds.
 Why does dirt matter so much?
 Honesty, you’d be surprised what you could find in the soil around your home!
 The most common culprits are pesticides and oil, as well as chemicals, brought in by rain runoff.
 Organic soil is an all natural product that is produced to provide the best environment and nutritional value for optimal plant growth.
-The standards ensure that each product meets the requirement so that customers on confident in the quality of their purchase.
+The standards ensure that each product meets the requirement so that customers are confident in the quality of their purchase.

 What Exactly Are These Standards?